Owner's equity: what it is and how to calculate it

 The four basic financial statements are:

-- Profit and loss (P&L): Shows earnings and expenses
+- profit and loss (P&L): reports earnings and expenses

-- Balance sheet: Shows assets, liabilities, and equity
+- balance sheet: reports assets, liabilities, and equity

-- Cash flow statement: Shows money in and out
+- cash flow statement: reports money in and out

-- Statement of changes in equity: Shows how ownership value changes
+- statement of changes in equity: reports how ownership value changes

-The equity change formula shows how your ownership value moves:
+The equity change formula shows how your ownership value moves over a period:

 Closing equity = opening equity + net profit − owner withdrawals − taxes